krizzdewizz/hyperml/README.md

 ```

 ### HTML
-`Html` provides a method for each known HTML element and a constant for frequently used HTML/CSS attributes.
+`Html` provides a method for frequently used HTML elements and constants for HTML/CSS attributes.
 This reduces string usage and you can leverage your editor's code completion to write the markup.

 This `Xml`:
 ```java